kubos/kubos/docs/architecture-overview.rst

 The communication service processes all communication received from the gateway and prepares it for use by the rest of the satellite system.

-Similarly, any messages which need to be sent out of the satellite are processed by the service and then output through the gateway.
+Similarly, any messages which need to be sent out of the satellite are processed by the service and then sent through the gateway.

 Linux IP Stack
 ~~~~~~~~~~~~~~